giantswarm/install-tools-action/README.md

 # install-tools-action

+⚠️ ⚠️ ⚠️ This action is deprecated.
+Use [install-binary-action](https://github.com/giantswarm/install-binary-action) instead. ⚠️ ⚠️ ⚠️

 This action installs binaries used in Giant Swarm workflows.
 To see what tools are installed check `*_version` inputs defined in [action.yml](./action.yml).